Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 Experts agree on the importance of planning, but there are different approaches to meal prep and they stress that it isn’t a one-size-fits-all proposition.
 “I encourage people to think of meal prep as an act of self-care versus a means of sticking to rigid food rules,” Cara Harbstreet, a registered dietitian who focuses on intuitive eating, says.
 “One helpful trick I learned was to think of my meals as an assembly line rather than individual, fully prepared meals,” Harbstreet says.
 The assembly line approach provides more options and flexibility.

-Ball Wide Mouth Mason Jars, 4-Pack ($17.99; amazon.com)
+Ball Wide-Mouth Mason Jars, 4-Pack ($17.99; amazon.com)

 “Glass Mason jars are my favorite fridge food storage containers,” says Kristen Hong, who documents her beautifully organized and meal-prepped fridges on Instagram.
 “The clear glass helps you easily see what you have available in the fridge, and the jars are stackable so you maximize vertical space.”
 She uses the 16-ounce size for storing homemade dips and sauces, fresh herbs and chopped produce for use in what she calls her “in-fridge salad bar.”

-Another thing about mason jars Hong loves is that they come in a variety of sizes, so you can amass a collection that works for a lot of different food storage needs.
-She uses 32-ounce mason jars for storing homemade soups and prepared salads, as well as for pantry storage.
-“This size Mason jar also works very well for dry pantry storage for dried beans and grains, Hong says.”
+Another thing about Mason jars Hong loves is that they come in a variety of sizes, so you can amass a collection that works for a lot of different food storage needs.
+She uses 32-ounce Mason jars for storing homemade soups and prepared salads, as well as for pantry storage.
+“This size Mason jar also works very well for dry pantry storage for dried beans and grains,” Hong says.

 Plastic meal prep containers